-

 A white marble pastry board that provides a stable, cool surface for baking and confectionary.

-Pros: ease of rolling pastries and doughs, helps make perfect fudge, great addition
+Pros: ease of rolling pastries and doughs, helps make perfect fudge, perfect

 -